bayudha2/auto-tag/README.md

 #### _Auto tagging git_

 ## Features
-- remove tag and create tag on current active branch/commit and push into remote repository
 - create tag on current active branch/commit and push into remote repository
+- delete tag and push into remote repository

 And of course Auto tag itself is open source with a [public repository][auttag] on GitHub.